-Plans for the event scheduled for August 11-16, 2014, ground to a halt after negotiations with the camp ground’s food vendors collapsed over the cost of tortilla chips.
+Plans for the event scheduled for this summer, ground to a halt after negotiations with the camp ground's food vendors collapsed over the cost of tortilla chips.

 "We are sad to report that due to the inflated costs of chips charged by our vendors, we cannot afford to serve haystacks at Oshkosh and are therefore calling the whole thing off," said event organizer, Bucky Dempsey.